elm-city-craftworks/practicing-ruby-manuscripts/articles/v3/003-turing-tarpit.md

 what to expect from your contributions, the exact contents will be a surprise even to me.

-If you want to participate in this experiment, please submit your suggestions and patches by 23:59 UTC on Sunday, January 22, 2012.
+<strike>If you want to participate in this experiment, please submit your suggestions
+and patches by 23:59 UTC on Sunday, January 22, 2012.
 Anyone whose contributions I reference in Issue 3.4 will be acknowledged for their work, and will have my eternal gratitude for their willingness to put the *practice* back in *Practicing Ruby*.

-Come be a part of history and help me create: **The Most Incredible Brainfuck Implementation EVER!**
+Come be a part of history and help me create: **The Most Incredible Brainfuck Implementation EVER!**</strike>